5 Tips When Recontracting Your Business Energy

 Timing is critical.
 Wholesale electricity prices change constantly and can be especially volatile in the lead up to or during summer.

 Give yourself enough time to run a process before your current contract expires.
-Also, price validity periods offered by retailers can be short – sometimes lasting only 48 hours.
+Also, price validity periods offered by energy retailers can be short – sometimes lasting only 48 hours.
 A lack of preparation can reduce your ability to manage these timelines and run an effective procurement process.

-Discuss how you will evaluate offers, taking into account factors other than price that can increase expenses over the contract term, such as the level of service offered by the retailer, the risk of late or inaccurate invoices and access to consumption data.
+Discuss how you will evaluate offers, taking into account factors other than price that can increase expenses over the contract term, such as the level of service offered by the energy retailer, the risk of late or inaccurate invoices and access to consumption data.

 Following these steps may help you to agree a new electricity contract that meets the needs of your business, now and into the future.